Hassan Sheikh Mohamud: Judicial Service Commission

 In March 2015, Hassan issued a presidential decree dissolving the extant Judicial Service Commission.
 The order did not pertain to the Attorney General and Chief Judge of the High Court positions.
 Additionally, the dissolution letter from the Office of the President indicated that the panel was inconsistent with the Provisional Constitution and the judicial service law.
 It recommended instead reformation of the Judicial Service Commission in accordance with Article 109 of the national constitution.

 Somali Disabled People Council

 In March 2015, Hassan held a meeting with Somali Disabled People Council (SDPC) representatives in Mogadishu.
-The officials touched on ways in which the government can assist differently abled individuals, among various other matters.
+The officials touched on ways in which the government can assist disabled individuals, among various other matters.
 Hassan therein vowed to earmark a governmental agency for the disabled, which would liaise with other state offices and gather data on the subpopulation.
-Additionally, he indicated that the government would organize a nationwide conference devoted to the differently abled.
+Additionally, he indicated that the government would organize a nationwide conference devoted to the disabled.
 SDPC representative Ali Abdullahi Salad in turn applauded Hassan for his dedication to the disabled cause.